djagerif/comfort2mqtt/DOCS.md

 # Home Assistant Add-on: Comfort2MQTT (Sample Text)

-[comfort2mqtt][Comfort to MQTT] is a MQTT bridge between Cytech Comfort II Ultra Alarm Panels and Home Assistant Mosquito Broker.
+[Comfort to MQTT][comfort2mqtt] is a MQTT bridge between Cytech Comfort II Ultra Alarm Panels and Home Assistant Mosquito Broker.
 It provides the ability to configure sensors to monitor most of the variables available on the Comfort II Ultra alarm system.